Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/google-cloud-storage.md

 `projectID_yyyy-MM-dd_H#partitionInteger.json.gz`

-For example, the first partition of data uploaded to this project, on Jan 25, 2020, between 5 PM and 6 PM UTC, is found in the file:
+For example, the first partition of data uploaded to this project, on Jan 25, 2020, between 5 PM and 6 PM UTC, is in the file:

 `187520_2020-01-25_17#1.json.gz`